Rolling Resistance Calculator

 When we're trying to cover the distance from point A to point B, anything that steals energy from that movement is bad.
 Rolling resistance is one of those things, and that's the reason a lot of people turn to low rolling resistance tires as a way to save fuel.

 However, in most applications, tire rolling resistance is a very small factor compared to drag or other inefficiencies somewhere in the vehicle.
 In a car, for example, the air resistance, or drag, is much more important at cruising speeds that rolling resistance could ever be.
+You can learn how to calculate the entity of the drag force at our drag equation calculator!
 So designing aerodynamically optimized shapes is crucial.

 On the owner side, a well maintained, well-lubricated engine will save more gas than low rolling resistance tires.
 So, if you want to reduce the cost of owning a car, you are better off ditching those expensive tires in favor of frequent and thorough maintenance.